Jordan-Scherf/Genova_DiscordBot/README.md

 ## IMPORTANT

 If you submit a contribution that includes more modules/dependencies for the project, make sure you add that to the requiements.txt!
 This allows for *easier* installation in the future.
+Also if their was a resource you used to create the use for your API for Genova, please link it in the Resources Section in the README.md file or link it in your pull request!

 ## Resources
 Discord API and Token: [RealPython - Discord Bot](https://realpython.com/how-to-make-a-discord-bot-python/)